 Each of the shorts opens with an old man who shows up every week at a children’s playground at 5:00 p.m. to tell Japanese ghost stories.
 The shorts are animated in such a way that it mimics kamishibai, which is a traditional Japanese method of storytelling.

-There are a total of 13 shorts for Yamishibai: Japanese Ghost Stories.
+There are a total of 13 shorts for the first season of Yamishibai: Japanese Ghost Stories.
 Each short is about five minutes in length, and each short tells the story of someone who experiences some kind of horror.

 Over the course of the series, a man is terrorized by a woman who keeps putting talismans in his apartment, a man who lost consciousness and awakens in the hospital with no memory of how he got there, a boy whose family is being haunted by the ghost of the boy’s great-great grandfather, an elementary school teacher who is being haunted while she stays late to work one night, a man who is haunted in an elevator at a department store, a man who is haunted on a train, a young woman whose two friends become possessed, a boy who visits his friend in the country and he sees something he shouldn’t, a girl who is inflicted with a curse, a high school boy who is terrorized by a bathroom monster while he’s at a baseball training camp, middle school boys who watch a video that ends badly, a high school girl who is haunted by a shadow of a child, and a boy whose friend becomes possessed.